Parsl/parsl/docs/userguide/data.rst

                                                #    then does its work on the selected log files
     r.result()

-Without a :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList`, the above code would not work because when the DAG is constructed, the ``inputs`` to ``consume`` is a slice of an empty list.
-However, the :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList` will populate the ``dfl`` list with two empty :ref:`DynamicFile <Dynamic Files>` objects (indicies 0 and 1) and then fill them in with the actual files produced by ``produce`` when they are available.
+Without a :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList`,
+the above code would not work because when the DAG is constructed, the ``inputs`` to ``consume`` is a slice of an empty list.
+However, the :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList` will populate the ``dfl`` list with two empty :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList.DynamicFile` objects (indicies 0 and 1) and then fill them in with the actual files produced by ``produce`` when they are available.
 The ``consume`` app will then wait until the files are available before running.

 Dynamic Files
 ^^^^^^^^^^^^^

-Technically the :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList` holds instances of :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList.DynamicFile`, a `Future <https://en.wikipedia.org/wiki/Futures_and_promises>`_, which itself wraps the
-:py:class:`~parsl.data_provider.files.File` and :py:class:`~parsl.app.futures.DataFuture` objects.
+Technically the :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList`
+holds instances of :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList.DynamicFile`, a `Future <https://en.wikipedia.org/wiki/Futures_and_promises>`_, which itself wraps the :py:class:`~parsl.data_provider.files.File` and :py:class:`~parsl.app.futures.DataFuture` objects.
 However, this class is not intended to be used directly, and is only mentioned here for completeness.
 This wrapping is done automatically when you add an item to the list by direct assignment, ``append``, or ``extend``.
 Any access to the members of the list is passed by the :py:class:`~parsl.data_provider .dynamic_files.DynamicFileList.DynamicFile` instance directly to the underlying object, thus making it an invisible layer to the user.

+The :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList.DynamicFile`
-The :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList.DynamicFile` can also be instantiated with `None`, creating a placeholder for a :py:class:`~parsl.data_provider.files.File` or :py:class:`~parsl.app.futures.DataFuture`.
+can also be instantiated with `None`,creating a placeholder for a :py:class:`~parsl.data_provider.files.File` or :py:class:`~parsl.app.futures.DataFuture`.
 This was done to resolve any indexing issues arrising from the dynamic nature of the list.
 For example, without wrapping items in a :py:class:`~parsl.data_provider.dynamic_files.DynamicFileList.DynamicFile` the following code will not work:

 .. code-block:: python